trickeyd/react-native-modal/README.md

 - _animationTimeOut_(optional) - Time taken to animate out
 - _onModalClosed_(optional) - Called when modal start to animate out
 - _onModalRemoved_(optional) - Called when animation out is completed, and modal is removed
+- _contentContainerStyle_ - Pass a style in to effect the container, for example to make it fill the screen.
+Be aware that filling the screen will stop you being able to click the background.
+- _alignModal_ - horiontally align the modal within its parent container using the enum ModalAlign (START|END|CENTER).
+- _justifyModal_ - vertically align the modal within its parent container using the enum ModalAlign (START|END|CENTER).

 ## Animation Types